What Is Medicare?

 Medicare Part B

 Medicare Part B is medical insurance that covers doctor visits.
-It also covers the costs of what CMS calls medically necessary services and preventative services.
+It also covers the costs of what the Centers for Medicare and Medicaid Services (CMS) calls medically necessary services and preventative services.

 Medicare Part C is also called Medicare Advantage, a form of private insurance.
 Enrollment in Part C is voluntary.

 These plans are sold through insurance firms that are contracted with the federal government.
 All Medicare Advantage plans must provide the same coverage as Medicare Part A and Part B, but other benefits vary from plan to plan.

 Most Medicare Advantage plans also offer prescription drug coverage.
 Medicare Advantage plans may also bundle coverage beyond what Original Medicare plans cover and may include vision, hearing and dental coverage.What Can Medicare Advantage Include?

 Medicare Advantage plans are provided regionally, so specific benefits and coverage available can vary based on where you live and the plans that are sold in your area.Don't Leave Your Health to ChanceFind a local Medicare plan that fits your needs by connecting with a licensed insurance agent.